 The websites to the left are my (Prop’s) honest opinion of which sites are the safest to use.
 While I am an affiliate for most books listed on this website, advertising cannot be purchased.
 Topbet, BetMania, and others have contacted SBS willing to pay for referrals.
 These positions are sincere recommendations.
 Neither the order of listings nor which books are listed is financially negotiable.
 SBS is not for sale.
 You can learn a bit about me (Prop) and how I take recommendations seriously on the SBS Ratings Guide.

-With the 2019 NBA and NHL seasons in full swing, many bettors are turning to Google for finding online sportsbooks to bet with.
+With the 2020 basketball and hockey seasons underway, many bettors are turning to Google for finding online sportsbooks to bet with.
 Understand, this is not ideal.
 There are a high number of scam sites on the internet that should be avoided, and you won’t find notes about them in the Google results.
 One example is Dimeline.eu.
-This is practically a deposit only sportsbook that has multiple unprocessed payouts that date back almost 2 years.
+This is practically a deposit only sportsbook that has multiple unprocessed payouts that date back several years.
 Meanwhile, in December 2013 once reputable site Canbet.com ceased operations while multiple weeks late on payouts.
 December is a familiar month for this.
 The year prior, in December 2012, BetIslands closed owing players over $1.5 million.
 This site was heavily marketed by self-proclaimed “industry watchdog” SportsBookReview/SBRForum collectively known as SBR.
 They provided no notice of the collapse.
 SBR downgraded them from super reputable and touted with a B rating to a no-pay scam rating of F in a single day.
 These are only a few of MANY examples.

 You need to understand most every sports betting information site on the web cannot be trusted.
 These sites sell advertisements to sportsbooks.
 Who they recommended is often determined by which site pays the most.
 If you read our reviews of WagerWeb, EZStreetSports and Oddsmaker you’ll see examples of sites that while not outright scams should not be trusted.
 Of course, you’ll find these sportsbooks advertised all over the web because they spend money sponsoring betting forums and pay affiliates well.